 Students interested in our 4-Year or Concurrent pathways can consider starting on their non-Education requirements.
 If you choose to 'shadow' a desired degree, ensure to review the admission and course information on your program page, and know that shadowing a degree does not guarantee you admission into said.

-If you are a non-Major interested in taking EDUC 201, please review the information covered by our web-form.
+If you are a non-Major interested in taking EDUC 201 or another 200-level EDUC course, please review the information covered by our web-form.